its-rajesh/rajesh/content/blog/representation-oracle/index.md

 - is mixed at 0 dB SIR
 - has a bit of noise added

-So yes — this is closer to reality than the whiteboard equation we all secretly hate.
+So yes, this is closer to reality than the whiteboard equation we all secretly hate (but still only close, not real! sadly, not adressing non-linearities!).

 ---